Nicole Farhi Leather Skirt Gets The Chop

-I start to deconstruct the skirt and decide that I will make my seams the same as they are on the skirt already, it will also take care of the fact that I have limited leather, a minimal seam allowance and apart from that it will look more in line with what I already have in the skirt seams.
+After fully deconstructing the skirt and I decide that I will make my seams the same as they are on the skirt already, it will also take care of the fact that I have limited leather, a minimal seam allowance and apart from that it will look more in line with what I already have in the skirt seams.

 And finally here’s the final video of the finished Nicole farhi skirt starting its new life as a Prada inspired bucket hobo.

 PS: Please leave a comment and share with your friends if you found this post valuable and go across to my website for more upcycled creations from the past, from clothing and furniture etc, and ‘how to’ make leather bags from a jacket.
 Keep dropping back as I add more ‘how to’ videos and new creations.